 -Anti-lock-brakes with electronic stability control

-The new Virtus will sit on the new MQB AO platform that will also underpin the new Polo.
-Expected to be lighter, the sedan will ride on a longer wheelbase estimated to be around 2,600mm (50mm longer).
-Adding to it, the slightly increased length and breadth will altogether provide more space on the inside.
-In terms of styling and features, Virtus is likely to mirror new-gen Polo.
-Among the various goodies, it could get a touchscreen infotainment system, automatic climate control, leather seats and a multi-functional steering wheel.
-While nothing much is revealed about the sedan, more details will be revealed after the unveiling in November.
+As mentioned above, the new Virtus is based on the new MQB AO platform that also underpins the new Polo.
+Thanks to new platform, the new model sits on a longer wheelbase that translates into spacious cabin.
+Adding to it, the slightly increased length and width will altogether provide more space on the inside.
+The top-end model is available with all-digital 10.25-inch active info display on the dashboard and 8-inch touchscreen infotainment system, which is compatible with MirrorLink, Android Auto and Apple CarPlay.
+In terms of styling and features, Virtus is a mirror image of the new-gen Polo.
+Among the various goodies, it gets a touchscreen infotainment system, automatic climate control, leather seats and a multi-functional steering wheel.